-Rachel Hou is a China Associate in the Litigation practice of Paul Hastings.
+Rachel Hou is an Associate in the Litigation practice of Paul Hastings.

-Her practice focuses on anti-corruption and regulatory compliance, and corporate transactional matters.
-Ms. Hou has extensive experience in corporate and compliance- related due-diligence, conducting compliance investigations, designing and enhancing compliance programs, and conducting anti-corruption training with a focus on the pharmaceutical industry.
+Her practice focuses on anti-corruption, compliance, and corporate transactional matters.
+Ms. Hou has extensive experience in anti-corruption internal investigations, independent audit committee investigations of public-listed companies, corporate and compliance due diligence, designing and enhancing compliance programs, and conducting anti-corruption training.

-Ms. Hou passed the bar in China in 2017, but does not hold a current practicing certificate.
-Ms. Hou is fluent in English and Mandarin.
+Ms. Hou is a registered attorney in New York State.
+Ms. Hou passed the bar in China, but does not hold a current practicing certificate.
+Ms. Hou received her LL.B. and LL.M. degrees from Fudan University and Harvard University respectively.
+She is fluent in English and Mandarin.

 - Conducted a series of significant internal investigations on behalf of several global biopharmaceutical companies for its mainland China operations involving improper payments, books and records violations, off-label promotion, embezzlement and other compliance related issues.